builtbycorelot/NFL/docs/docker.md

 docker-compose up
 ```

-This builds the `nfl` image and starts Neo4j, PostgreSQL and Apache.
+This builds the `nfl` image and starts the API server along with Neo4j,
+PostgreSQL and Apache.
 The first run may take a few minutes.

 ## Verify